schau-er/novelwriter_specs/planning/features/manuscript/README.md

 4. Name Generator (with real names)
 5. Fantasy Name Generator (with made up names)
 6. Title Generator (support for all genres)
+7. No edits mode - User is not allowed to delete, erase, change, etc. Forced to just go with the flow and edit later

 ## Review Features